Javadyakuza/Octus-Integration-Guide/docs/concepts.md

 ## EVM TO EVER EVENTS

-there is two types of event contracts at mentioned direction that will be deployed on EVERSCALE.
+There is two types of event contracts at mentioned direction that will be deployed on EVERSCALE.

 - `MultiVaultEVMEverscaleEventNative`
 - `MultiVaultEVMEverscaleEventAlien`